nathanielsoon/getting-and-cleaning-data/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data Project Assignment
+This repo explains how all of the scripts work and how they are connected